fabioz/mu-repo/README.txt

 * mu register --all: Marks for all subdirs with .git to be tracked.
 * mu list: Lists the currently tracked repositories.
 * mu set-var git=d:/bin/git/bin/git.exe: Set git location to be used.
-* mu set-var serial=0|1: Set commands to be executed serially or in parallel
+* mu set-var serial=0|1: Set commands to be executed serially or in parallel.
-* mu get-vars: Prints the configuration file
+* mu get-vars: Prints the configuration file.
-* mu github-request: Gets a request from github
+* mu github-request: Gets a request from github.
+* mu fix-eol: Changes end of lines to '\n' on all changed files.

 * mu dd:
-     Creates a directory structure with working dir vs head and opens WinMerge with it (doing mu ac will commit exactly what's compared in this situation)
+     Creates a directory structure with working dir vs head and opens WinMerge with it (doing mu ac will commit exactly what's compared in this situation).

      Also accepts a parameter to compare with a different commit/branch.
 I.e.: mu dd HEAD^^